Digital platforms and digital twins

-Digital technologies are a central part of everyday research at DLR.
-Digitalisation not only enables more efficient processes, but also new forms of collaboration and communication.
-This is particularly true for design and production processes, which can be optimised by using digital methods and tools.
-Digital platforms connect skills, provide interfaces to high-performance computing and integrate development work.
+Digital platforms and digital twins form the backbone of digitalization.
+They are a central component of modern development and research work.
+As such, they not only enable more efficient processes but also new forms of collaboration and communication.
+This is especially true for design and production processes, which can be optimized through the use of digital methods and tools.
+Digital platforms consolidate expertise, integrate software components, provide interfaces to high-performance computers, and bring development work together.
+Digital twins make it possible to monitor, simulate, and optimize the state of a real system.

 Examples of digital platforms developed by the Institute of Software Technology:

-• The VisPlore project is developing a data analysis and visualisation platform.
-The aim is to establish a distributed software infrastructure within DLR that enables the efficient analysis of large scientific data sets using interactive visualisation methods.
-On the one hand, the quality of the data sets will be significantly improved during their generation.
-On the other hand, the management of data sets will be improved through distributed storage and transparent access.
-Finally, the use of these data resources will be enabled through local, interactive visualisation and connection to the high-performance infrastructure.
+• In the VisPlore project, a data analysis and visualization platform is being developed.
+This will establish a distributed software infrastructure within the DLR, enabling efficient analysis of large scientific datasets through methods of interactive visualization.
+On one hand, the quality of datasets during generation will be significantly increased.
+On the other hand, the management of datasets will be improved through distributed storage and transparent access.
+Ultimately, the use of these data resources will be enabled through local, interactive visualization and connection to the high-performance infrastructure.

 Projects on this topic